 - Financial the Trust has considerable reliance on continued Government funding through the ESFA.
-In the last year 95% of the Academy's incoming resources were ultimately Government funded and whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms. - Governance and/or management the risk in this area arises from potential failure to effectively manage the Academy Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational the continuing success of the Trust is dependent on continuing to attract pupil numbers by maintaining the highest educational standards.
-To mitigate this risk, Trustees ensure that pupil success and achievement are closely monitored and reviewed. - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline. - Staffing the success of the Academy Trust is reliant upon the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Fraud and mismanagement of funds the Academy Trust has appointed an internal auditor to carry out checks on financial systems and records as required by the Academies Financial Handbook.
-All finance staff receive training to keep them up to date with financial practice requirements and develop their skills in this area. - COVID-19 full details are included in the Strategic Report section b.
+In the last year 95% of the Academy's incoming resources were ultimately Government funded and whilst this evel is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms. - Inflationary pressures the last year has seen large inflationary pressures that has affected salaries, pensions, energy and other costs.
+The Trustees are carefully managing the Trusts costs to mitigate the impacts of inflation.
+The government has also announced additional funding for schools that will help mitigate some of these costs. - Governance and/or management the risk in this area arises from potential failure to effectively manage the Academy Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational the continuing success of the Trust is dependent on continuing to attract pupil numbers by maintaining the highest educational standards.
+To mitigate this risk, Trustees ensure that pupil success and achievement are closely monitored and reviewed. - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline. - Staffing the success of the Academy Trust is reliant upon the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Fraud and mismanagement of funds the Academy Trust has appointed an internal auditor to carry out checks on financial systems and records as required by the Academies Trust Handbook.
+All finance staff receive training to keep them up to date with financial practice requirements and develop their skills in this area. - Covid-19 full details are included in the Strategic Report section b.